Conformally flat factorization homology in Ind-Hilbert spaces and Conformal field theory

-which yields metric-dependent invariants of conformally flat Riemannian manifolds (Theorem \ref{prop_ind_CF}). \item Under suitable positivity and continuity assumptions on $A$, the value on the standard sphere, $\mathrm{Lan}_A(S^d,g_\std)$, reproduces the sphere partition function of the associated CFT (Theorem~\ref{cor_left_nonzero}). \item For $d \geq 3$, there exist explicit $\Ind \Hilb$-valued conformally flat $d$-disk algebras (Theorem \ref{thm_CF}).
-These algebras are ind-objects of unitary representations of $\SO^+(d,1)$ on Hilbert spaces and correspond to the CFT of the massless free scalar field. \end{enumerate}
+and hence yields metric-dependent invariants of conformally flat Riemannian manifolds (Theorem~\ref{prop_ind_CF}).
+Under suitable positivity and continuity assumptions on $A$, its value on the standard sphere, $\mathrm{Lan}_A(S^d,g_\std)$, recovers the sphere partition function of the associated CFT (Theorem~\ref{cor_left_nonzero}).

-Quantum field theory (QFT) has both a geometric aspect, described by factorization algebras developed by Beilinson--Drinfeld and Costello--Gwilliam, and a real-analytic aspect, described by Hilbert spaces and unitary representations by G\r{a}rding-Wightman \cite{BD,CG1,CG2,GW}.
-In the later setting, quantum fields are typically \emph{unbounded operators} on Hilbert spaces, which makes them difficult to handle categorically.
-For this reason, it has not been clear whether factorization-algebra formalism can be placed in an operator-algebraic setting.

-Our key observation is that if one defines the category $\Embc$ naively, then unbounded operators inevitably appear in the construction of examples, as one would a priori expect from G\r{a}rding-Wightman axioms.
-Remarkably, for $d \geq 3$ there is a geometric criterion under which these operators become genuinely bounded: a necessary and sufficient condition is given in Theorem~\ref{thm_unbounded}.
-This motivates our framework combining the ``geometric side'' and the ``analytic side'' of CFT, via $\Embc$ and $\Ind\Hilb$, aimed at relating these different aspects of QFT.
-We note that, in dimension $2$, the boundedness criterion is more subtle and appears to be related to the universal Teichm\"uller space, potentially in connection with Segal's functorial CFT (see \cite{MBergman} for two-dimensional examples).

-Segal's axioms for functorial CFT provide a foundational paradigm for treating CFT as a functor out of bordism categories \cite{Segal}.
-Huang's approach to two-dimensional CFT, which emphasizes sewing operations and their realization in the language of vertex operator algebras, offers another closely related perspective \cite{Huang}.
-These viewpoints also motivate the geometric formalism developed here.
-The relationship between our category $\Disk$ and the bordism categories appearing in the frameworks of Segal, Huang, and Stolz--Teichner will be discussed in forthcoming work \cite{Mvertex}.
-Further connections with factorization algebras and vertex operator algebras are treated in \cite{Mfactorization,MBergman}.
-In the introduction, we first review the relevant background and then present our main results.